autogalkin/robotfindskitten/README.md

 ## About <a name = "about"></a>

-`notepadgame` is an example of an open-world 2D top-down game that runs within the standard Windows notepad.exe application.
+`robotfindskitten` is an example of an open-world 2D top-down game that runs within the standard Windows notepad.exe application.
 The game engine uses DLL injection to modify the notepad.exe process at startup and make the following changes:

 - Replaces the default Win32 EditControl with Scintilla, which is used in notepad++
 - Updates the notepad.exe message processing mechanism from GetMessageW to PeekMessageW, providing a modern way to implement a fixed-time-step game loop